nyknycmag/whitepaper/README.md

 The basic subscription is uniform for the entire platform and the starting price is set at 10 EUR for 30 days.
 After paying the subscription fee, the person gets access to all content on the platform.
 The membership fee can be paid in cryptocurrencies or by credit card for any length of time, with a minimum amount of 10 EUR.

 Various bonuses and benefits are available for subscribers.
-One of the main one is that members receive portion of NNM tokens for every second of membership elapsed.
-Users can claim this tokens to their wallet and use it to vote on future content, trade for merchandise, etc. (see the "NNM token" section for more information).
+One of the main one is that members receive portion of $NYKNYC tokens for every second of membership elapsed.
+Users can claim this tokens to their wallet and use it to vote on future content, trade for merchandise, etc. (see the "$NYKNYC token" section for more information).

 #### 3.1.3.1.
 Distribution of subscription income